English (ENG)

 Seminar in the Renaissance is an advanced course in English Renaissance literature with some attention given to Continental influences.
 This course will cover various genres and authors and will include both Renaissance and modern criticism.Prerequisite: ENG 234 or department permission

-ENG 466 – Literature of the English Restoration and Eighteenth Century 3 credit hours
+ENG 466 – Seminar in the Long Eighteenth Century 3 credit hours

 ENG 467 – Seminar in Romanticism 3 credit hours